Never outgrow conspiracy theories, grappling hooks, cryptic journals, and awkward sibling hugs.

-Apprenticed under the unpredictable and unimpressive S. Theodora Markson, Lemony Snicket is swept off to a small town as strange as it is shabby.
-The duo is hired to find and return a valuable item to its owner, but while Theodora gets busy with the case, Lemony tries to solve a problem all his own.
+Apprenticed under the unpredictable and equally unimpressive S. Theodora Markson, young Snicket is swept off to a small town under orders to find and return a valuable artifact to its owner.
+While Theodora gets busy with the case, Lemony has problems of his own to solve.

 Mildew and Sponge attend the prestigious boarding school within Maudlin Towers, which is as boring as it is grotesque.
 But when the prized School Spoon goes missing, Mildew decides to put his detecting skills to the test, with Sponge close behind.
 Vikings, suspicious school masters, a ghost in the tower, and a series of secrets await them as they brave the mysterious and the unknown.

 Anastasia McCrumpet is as average as they come.
 Not at all like the flashy heroine in her favorite mystery series.
 But when she’s taken away by unknown relatives to an retired insane asylum, Anastasia will need to rely on all her detecting wisdom to find out why she’s there in the first place, or go mad trying to get to the bottom of it.

 Anastasia’s day began with a funeral, and it went downhill from there.